Tropical Feynman integration in the Minkowski regime: Tropical geometry

 Because $\newt[\cU]$ is a generalized permutahedron, we also say that $\cU$ has the generalized permutahedron property.

 \paragraph{Generalized permutahedron property of the $\cF$ polynomial}

 For the second Symanzik $\cF$ polynomial the situation is more tricky.
-We need the notion of \emph{mass-momentum spanning} subgraphs which has been defined by Brown \cite{Brown:2015fyf} (see also \cite[Sec.~4]{Schultka:2018nrs} for an interesting relationship to the concept of \emph{s-irreducibility} \cite{Chetyrkin:1983wh} or \cite{Speer:1975dc} were related results have been obtained).
-We use the following slightly generalized version of Brown's definition (see also \cite[Sec.~7.2]{Borinsky:2020rqs}): We call a subgraph $\gamma \subset E$ mass-momentum spanning if the the second Symanzik polynomial of the cograph $G/\gamma$ vanishes identically $\cF_{G/\gamma} = 0$.
+We need the notion of \emph{mass-momentum spanning} subgraphs which was defined by Brown \cite{Brown:2015fyf} (see also \cite[Sec.~4]{Schultka:2018nrs} for an interesting relationship to the concept of \emph{s-irreducibility} \cite{Chetyrkin:1983wh} or \cite{Speer:1975dc} where related results were obtained or \cite{Beekveldt:2020kzk} for relations to the $R^\star$ operation).
+We use the following slightly generalized version of Brown's definition (see also \cite[Sec.~7.2]{Borinsky:2020rqs}): We call a subgraph $\gamma \subset E$ mass-momentum spanning if the second Symanzik polynomial of the cograph $G/\gamma$ vanishes identically $\cF_{G/\gamma} = 0$.

 \begin{theorem} In the Euclidean regime with generic kinematics, the Newton polytope $\newt[\cF]$ is a generalized permutahedron.
 It is equal to the base polytope $\mathbf P[z_\cF]$ with the function $z_\cF$ defined for all subgraphs $\gamma$ by $z_\cF(\gamma) = L_{\gamma} + 1$ if $\gamma$ is mass-momentum spanning and $z_\cF(\gamma) = L_{\gamma}$ otherwise.
 Consequently, this function $z_\cF : \mathbf 2^E \rightarrow \RR$ is supermodular, i.e.\ it fulfills \eqref{eq:supermod}. \end{theorem} \begin{proof} This has also been proven in \cite[Sec.~4]{Schultka:2018nrs}.
-The proof relies on a special infrared factorization property of $\cF$ that has been discovered by Brown \cite[Theorem~2.7]{Brown:2015fyf}. \end{proof}
+The proof relies on a special infrared factorization property of $\cF$ that was discovered by Brown \cite[Theorem~2.7]{Brown:2015fyf}. \end{proof}

 We explicitly state the following generalization of Theorem~\ref{thm:FGP}: \begin{theorem} Theorem~\ref{thm:FGP} holds in all regimes if the kinematics are generic. \end{theorem} \begin{proof} The $\cF$ polynomial has the same monomials (with different coefficients) as in the Euclidean regime with generic kinematics.
 To verify this, note that the conditions for generic kinematics prevent cancellations between the mass and momentum part of the $\mathcal F$ polynomial as given in eq.~\eqref{eq:polyUF}.
 So, the respective Newton polytopes coincide. \end{proof}